Alpha-Guardian/Engram/docs/PROMOTION_CONTRACT.md

 # Promotion Contract

-This page explains the public acceptance predicate for promoted repairs.
+This page explains the public acceptance rule for promoted repairs.

 ## Core Idea